 Aramoana Beach, Dunedin

-The section of Aramoana Beach closest to the harbour (sometimes referred to as Shelly Beach) seems like the perfect place to learn to surf.
+The section of Aramoana Beach closest to the harbour seems like the perfect place to learn to surf.
 We’ve seen lots of kids and learner adults trying to ride the gentle waves.
 I’m not much of a water person but if for some reason I had to learn to surf this is the place I’d do it.
 You can walk right around this beach (the remains of wooden piers are a highlight) and around to the mudflats on the other side.
 If you’re lucky you might see an albatross (pretty sure that isn’t an albatross pictured below!).

 The other part of Aramoana Beach (AKA Big Beach) is a far wilder beast.
-Huge cliffs loom over the sand and there are some interesting rock formations to be found.
+Huge cliffs loom over the sand and there are some cool rock formations to be found.
 There are also some steep sand dunes to climb if you’re in need of a workout.
-It’s a really cool bit of beach and it gets quite popular in the weekends (if the weather is good).
 If you’re into collecting sea shells this is one of the best beaches in Dunedin for it.

 The Aramoana Mole buzzes with wildlife.
 We’ve seen heaps of sea lions sunbathing on the rocks and there are always plenty of birds hanging around.
 It’s worth walking to the end of the mole to see powerful waves crash onto the rocks.